 When it comes to recognizing employees volunteering for community services, organizations need to justify the same.

-- Improves teamwork and collaboration
+1. Improves teamwork and collaboration

 As more members of the workforce feel inspired to volunteer, this habit gets inculcated as part of the work culture of the organization.
 This ensures that co-workers show a greater willingness to help and support each other, creating a work environment that is based on mutual coordination and collaboration.

-- Encourages innovation and problem solving
+2. Encourages innovation and problem solving

 Employees might also get opportunities to utilize their technical capabilities and creative thinking to overcome practical challenges of community work.
 This too can have a positive impact on their performance at work and help in business growth.

-- Builds inter-personal skills
+3. Builds interpersonal skills

 Employees volunteering for community services are known to have better interpersonal skills than their peers.
 This is because they have to deal with individuals of different personality types, temperaments and backgrounds.
 Employees are able to empathize with the very people they are trying to serve.

-- Hones leadership and organizational skills
+4. Hones leadership and organizational skills

 Most organizations understand the importance of identifying potential leaders and ensure that they are groomed for bigger roles within the organization.
 Employees volunteering for social service often exhibit the key traits that are desired in a good leader including effective communication and interpersonal skills, the ability to motivate others, and the confidence to take initiatives and overcome challenges, etc.

-- Boosts employee morale
+5. Boosts employee morale

 When employees are rewarded for something that is for the greater good of society and not just themselves or the organization, they feel truly valued and appreciated as individuals.
 This helps in boosting their morale and improves their sense of self-worth.
 It helps them earn the respect of their co-workers and society at large.

-- Improves organization reputation and goodwill
+6. Improves organization reputation and goodwill

 When an organization chooses to recognize its employees for their social work, it sends out a strong positive message to the entire professional community.
-Such gestures are reflective of the fact that the organization takes its corporate social responsibility very seriously and promotes similar behaviour exhibited by the members of its workforce.
+Such gestures are reflective of the fact that the organization takes its corporate social responsibility very seriously and promotes similar behavior exhibited by the members of its workforce.

 Recognizing employees for their contribution towards community service goes to show that the organization too cares for the greater good of society and encourages its employees to be directly involved in such initiatives.

-To stay updated on the latest HiFives blogs subscribe to the LinkedIn Page
+To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)